• Skip to primary navigation

 • Use your favorite kind of Greek yogurt to make this frozen Greek yogurt

-Want to get more single serving recipes and others like this frozen Greek yogurt delivered to your inbox?
-Click here to download my Single Serving Cookbook.
+Want time saving tips to make recipes like this frozen Greek yogurt delivered to your inbox?
+Click here to download my Cooking for One Time Saving Tips.

 Recipes are great, but you’ll need a simple 3 step process to create a meal plan that make cooking easy & helps you stop wasting food.
 Check out this expertly developed meal planning guide to get started.